 Goldenseal is a very popular herb today.
-More than 50 million goldenseal plants are being collected from the wild each year.
+More than 50 million goldenseal plants are being collected annually from the wild.

-This herb is said to have numerous benefits, and according to some recent studies, it may have the ability to clean out infections.
+This herb has many benefits.
+According to some recent studies, it may even have the ability to clean out infections.

-Goldenseal is native to North America, and it’s rarely found elsewhere.
-In fact, Native Americans have been using this plant for centuries, which is why it gained so much fame.
+Goldenseal is native to North America and rarely found elsewhere.
+Native Americans have been using this plant for centuries, which is why it has gained so much fame.

-Since the demand for this herb has been steadily increasing, agricultural businesses have become interested in growing it, but many of their attempts haven’t been very successful.
+The demand for this herb has been on a steady rise.
+As a result, agricultural businesses have developed an interest in growing it.
+While these businesses have tried to cultivate it, many of their attempts have been less than successful.

-For several reasons, cultivation of goldenseal requires stamina and patience.
+For several reasons, the cultivation of goldenseal requires stamina and patience.

 The growing conditions for this herb are somewhat unique.
 It needs periods of dormancy and a lot of shade.

-Goldenseal can be grown from seed, rhizomes, or a root.
-Propagation from seed is unreliable and unpredictable, but it is an environmentally sustainable way of growing this plant.
+Goldenseal can be grown from seeds, rhizomes, or roots.
+Propagation from seeds is unreliable and unpredictable.
+But this method is the most sustainable way of growing the plant.

-Broadly speaking, this process needs extra attention, and sometimes it may take 2 years for the seed to germinate.
+This process needs extra attention.
+Sometimes it may even take as long as two years for the seeds to germinate.

-Propagating goldenseal from rhizomes is easier because it requires less effort and attention, but it is still a delicate process.
+Propagating goldenseal from rhizomes is easier.
+It requires less effort and attention, but it is still a delicate process.

-Besides these factors, you need to wait 4 to 6 years before you can harvest the root of your goldenseal.
-Although that’s too bad, it’s still better than harvesting the plant from the wild.
+Besides these factors, you must wait four to six years before gathering the root of your goldenseal.
+Although that’s a long time, it’s still better than harvesting from the wild.

-Today, the population of this plant in nature has dropped by more than half, and it is considered an endangered herb.
+Today, the natural population of this plant has dropped by more than half.
+At this point, environmentalists consider it to be an endangered herb.

-I cannot overemphasize the importance of cultivating your own goldenseal and not picking it from the wild.
+I cannot overemphasize the importance of cultivating your own goldenseal.
+Do not pick it from the wild.

 It’s also important to know from where you’re getting the rhizomes and roots.
-Farms that organically cultivate plants are the best source.
+Farms that cultivate organic plants are the best source.

 Now, let’s move to the details of growing goldenseal and how to achieve a healthy yield.

-- Finding a reliable source of seeds is important because seeds that have been allowed to dry too much will have a low germination rate.
+1. Finding a reliable source of seeds is essential.
+Seeds allowed to dry too much will have a lower germination rate.

-Message or call the company you suspect has the best seeds and ask them such questions as: How do you obtain your seeds?
+Don’t be shy when you find a company that you suspect has the best seeds.
+Message or call them and ask questions like: How do you get your seeds?
 How do you store your seeds?
 When were the seeds harvested?

-The younger the seeds, the better, and it’s ultimately necessary to store them in a cool environment.
+The younger the seeds are, the better.
+After buying, it’s necessary to store them in a cool environment.

-- Once you have found a trusted source and obtained the seeds, you should directly stratify and store them in the fridge.
+2. Now you have found a trusted source.
+Take your purchased seeds, and you should stratify and store them in the fridge as soon as possible.

-You can do this by mixing the seeds with moist sand and then sealing the container with plastic wrap before refrigerating them for several weeks.
+The best way to do this is by mixing the seeds with moist sand and sealing the container with plastic wrap.
+After that, you can refrigerate them for several weeks.

-- It’s preferable to grow goldenseal by depending on natural conditions and change in seasons without regulation.
-Simply immerse the seeds ½” (1.3 cm) deep in a light soil mix in early spring.
+3. When it comes to goldenseal, there’s not a lot to it.
+It would be best if you depended on natural conditions and change in seasons without regulation.
+It’s easy: immerse the seeds 0.5 inches (1.3 cm) deep into a light soil mix in early spring.

-Otherwise, regulating the temperature when growing goldenseal in a confined space can be tricky.
-In case they don’t sprout their first season, the seeds need to go dormant in winter, and attempting to grow them in a strictly regulated tent or grow room would probably prevent this from happening.
+Try not to control the temperature.
+Regulating the temperature when growing goldenseal in a confined space can be tricky.
+In case they don’t sprout their first season, the seeds need to go dormant in winter.
+Attempting to grow them in a regulated tent or grow room could prevent this from happening.

-- Keep the soil moist and cover it with a layer of mulch (shredded bark or compost) during fall and winter.
-Thin that layer in early spring when the seeds are about to germinate.
+4. Keep the soil moist and cover it with a layer of mulch (shredded bark or compost) during fall and winter.
+Thin that layer in early spring, when the seeds are about to germinate.

 It’s also important to keep your seeds in a shaded area away from direct sunlight.

-- If you want to transfer the seedlings into different containers, do that when they’re 1 year old.
+5. If you want to transfer the seedlings into different containers, do that when they’re one year old.

-Rhizomes look something like swollen roots, and they have different fibrous root systems extending from them.
+Rhizomes look something like swollen roots.
+They have different fibrous root systems extending from them.
 To better understand what a rhizome is, think of fresh ginger as an example.

 The ginger we consume is the plant’s rhizome.
-Of course, our goldenseal rhizome isn’t as big or swollen as ginger, but the overall form is nearly the same.
+Of course, our goldenseal rhizome isn’t as big or swollen as ginger, but the general form is pretty much the same.

-Most gardeners agree that growing goldenseal from rhizomes is the most effective way of cultivating the plant.
+Most gardeners agree on at least one thing: growing goldenseal from rhizomes is the most effective way of cultivating the plant.

 Here are the steps to be successful:

-Second, try to obtain a whole rhizome and not a precut one.
-It’s better that you cut the rhizome yourself to make sure each piece is viable for germination.
+Second, try to get a whole rhizome and not a pre-cut one.
+It’s better for you to cut the rhizome yourself to make sure each piece is viable for germination.

 Finally, the rhizome should have all its root systems attached to it.

-- Cut the rhizome into several pieces that are at least ½” (1.3 cm) long.
+2. Cut the rhizome into several pieces that are at least 0.5 inches (1.3 cm) long.

 VERY IMPORTANT!
 Each piece of rhizome should have most of its fibrous roots intact and at least one growth bud attached to it.

-- Plant the rhizome pieces in your container or growing bed so that their buds are facing up, and then cover them with a little bit of soil so that you don’t leave them exposed.
+Plant the rhizome pieces in your container or growing bed, with their buds facing up.
+Then cover them with a little bit of soil, so you don’t leave them exposed.

-If you’re growing many of your rhizomes together in a big container, make sure that they’re at least 7 inches (approximately 18 cm) apart from each other.
+It’s okay to grow many of your rhizomes together in a big container.
+But make sure they’re at least seven inches (approximately 18 cm) apart from each other.

-- Top-dress your soil with at least 1 or 2 inches of organic matter in fall and winter but with a much thinner layer in spring.
-Also, try to keep the soil a little moist all the time.
+3. Top-dress your soil with at least one or two inches of organic matter in fall and winter.
+Be diligent.
+You’ll want to have a much thinner layer in spring.
+Also, try to keep the soil a little moist at all times.

-The plants will mostly sprout in the spring.
+The plants will sprout in the spring, for the most part.

 There’s also a third way to propagate goldenseal, which is from the fibrous roots of the herb.

-The buds that grow on the rhizome also grow on some of the strong fibrous roots of the plant.
-These bud-growing roots can also be immersed in the soil in an attempt to propagate new goldenseal plants.
+The buds that grow on the rhizome also grow on some of the solid fibrous roots of the plant.
+You can immerse these bud-growing roots in the soil, to try to propagate new goldenseal plants.

-Many authors agree, however, that this way of propagation is highly unreliable.
-Most goldenseal gardeners have reported they had very bad luck growing the plant from fibrous roots.
+Many gardeners agree that this manner of propagation is quite unreliable.
+The majority of goldenseal gardeners have had nothing positive to report on this method.
+They’ve had terrible luck growing the plant from fibrous roots, on the whole.

-So, I will skip this method because in case you fail to grow goldenseal from fibrous roots, it would be a significant loss of resources, especially since goldenseal is very rare these days.
+If you were unable to grow goldenseal from fibrous roots, it would be a significant loss of resources.
+So, I will skip this method, especially since goldenseal is very rare these days.

 After your seedlings have sprouted, here’s what you should look after:

-Goldenseal prefers a soil that is rich with humus (soil decomposed organic matter).
+Goldenseal prefers soil that is rich with humus (soil decomposed organic matter).

-You also want your soil to be well drained because goldenseal can’t tolerate any overly wet medium.
+You also want your soil to be well drained because goldenseal can’t tolerate a very wet medium.

-It’s also important to make sure that the soil pH is in the range of 6 to 6.5.
-Otherwise, your herbs may grow too slow or too fast, which makes them highly susceptible to diseases.
+It’s also important to make sure the soil pH is in the range of 6 to 6.5.
+If not, your herbs may grow too slow or fast, making them susceptible to diseases.

 Goldenseal needs a shady area to grow big and healthy.
-Indirect sunlight indoors is good, but it’s better to use a 75%–80% shade cloth, which you can place against direct sunlight and put your goldenseal plants under it.
+Indirect sunlight indoors is good.
+It’s better to use a 75%–80% shade cloth.
+You can place it against direct sunlight and put your goldenseal plants under it.

-Goldenseal prefers substances high in nitrogen, so using vermicompost (worm castings) would be ideal.
+Goldenseal prefers substances with high nitrogen counts.
+So, using vermicompost (worm castings) would be ideal.

-Top-dress the soil in dormant seasons with 1 to 2 inches of vermicompost and thin that layer in growing seasons.
+Top-dress the soil in dormant seasons with one to two inches of vermicompost.
+Be sure to thin that layer in growing seasons.

-As with humans, the best way to deal with such an issue is prevention.
+As with humans, prevention is the best way to deal with such an issue.

-It’s important not to push your goldenseal into growing very slow or very fast, which makes things easier for pathogenic microorganisms.
+It’s important not to push your goldenseal into growing slower of faster than it should.
+By not waiting the appropriate amount of time, you’re making things easier for pathogenic microorganisms.

-After nearly 4 to 5 years of growth from seedlings or rhizomes, your goldenseal would be ready for harvest.
+Wait for four to five years of growth from seedlings or rhizomes.
+At this point, your goldenseal will be ready for harvest.

 Dig up the whole plant’s root system and rinse it with water.
 Then leave it to dry before storing.
-If you attempt to put your goldenseal in a container while it’s still slightly wet, it will have mold.
+If you try to put your goldenseal in a container while it’s still wet, it will grow mold.

 That’s basically what you need to know about growing goldenseal!

-Don’t forget to share your thoughts, questions, and experience with growing goldenseal in the comments below!
+Don’t forget to share your thoughts, questions, and experiences with growing goldenseal in the comments below!